KMahoney/kmahoney.github.io/_posts/2020-11-23-a-subtle-impedance.md

 - Views and stored procedures are useful for building APIs.
 - ORMs are the devil.

-This is much closer to Codd's original vision of how a relational database should work, with sound underlying mathematical principles.

 There is no perceived ownership of data, and that is important, but don't mistake this for a free-for-all.
 API design and access control are still good things, but shared access is not a sin.

-Keeping the data together in this way allows for much simpler consistency without artificial transaction barriers.
-Solving problems inside the database can often be more efficient in terms of performance, and also in terms of developer time.

 ## Further Reading